 Notably, HFT recommended that confidential information may be masked as and when required.
 According to Acharya’s speech, lenders would have to be given access to their own customer’s complete data to monitor such accounts and Regulators/ Supervisors would require full access to data to address systemic risk concerns holistically.

-It felt necessary to owe due credit to the following delightful sentences from Deputy Governor Acharya’s speech which discuss the idealities of Central Bank Governance in today’s world and the reflection of these idealities in PCR:
+It felt necessary to owe some attention to the following delightful sentences of Acharya which discuss the idealities of Central Bank Governance in today’s world:

 So long as data privacy concerns are addressed adequately by the legislation, and it is ensured that the PCR would be robust to protect all the humongous volume of data it is expected to carry, the ambitious policy is in the right direction.
 The Policy would go a long way in serving India’s demanding credit industry.